periph/website/site/content/platform/raspberrypi.md

 # Overview

-[Raspberry Pis](https://raspberrypi.org/) are the poster child of micro computers and are extremely popular and easy to get from resellers.
+[Raspberry Pis](https://raspberrypi.org/) are the poster child of micro computers and are extremely popular and available from multiple resellers.
 They are very well supported.
 The following functionality is supported:

 - 2x I²C buses
 - 2x SPI bus